RedwanulKarim612/scKAR/README.md

 ```
 - `INPUT_DIR`: Absolute path to the dataset directory.
 - `REFERENCE_TRANSCRIPTOME_SORTED_31MERS_PATH`: Path to the preprocessed 31-mers reference transcriptome (required if `FILTER_REFERENCE_KMERS=TRUE`).
+- `NUMBER_OF_THREADS`: 8, the number of parallel cores to use for filtering, adjacency matrix creation, F-test and DE-test.

 ### K-mer Space
 ```sh
 FILTER_REFERENCE_KMERS=TRUE